 This is an incredibly popular area for both people enjoying the waterfall as well as people fishing in the water below the falls.
 Unfortunately, swimming isn’t allowed here and several deaths have occurred here over the years from those who didn’t follow this rule.

 From its base, Ithaca Falls is incredibly impressive.
-I’ve seen its height listed as anywhere from 75 to 150 feet, but my best guess is that it is somewhere around 100 feet tall and 100 feet or so wide.
+I’ve seen its height listed as anywhere from 75 to 150 feet, but my best guess is that it is somewhere around 100 feet tall (an approximate height confirmed by my drone) and 100 feet or so wide.
 Regardless of the height, though, this is an incredibly beautiful and impressive waterfall.

 In my opinion, Ithaca Falls is one of the few in the area that looks better when water levels are a bit lower.
 That’s because not only do lower water levels make it easier and safer to explore around the base of the falls, but you can also really enjoy the shape of the waterfall when levels are low.